 We get approximately 20 requests per year from local employers looking for graduates from our program.
 If you do well in this class, I pass your name along and do what I can to make sure you get an interview.
-Five students from spring 2016 have gotten full-time writing jobs with my help.
+Last year alone, 12 students got full-time writing jobs with my help.
 Work hard, and you can be the next.